khrynczenko/blog/content/posts/post-2022-08-25-error-handling-rust.md

 ## Opaque Errors

 Opaque errors can be used when the information on what is the cause of the problem cannot meaningfully help the client recover from the problem.
-In that case, you can even return something like a `Box<dyn Error + Send + Synd + 'static>` just so the user can bubble the error further in order to for example log it.
+In that case, you can even return something like a `Box<dyn Error + Send + Synd + 'static>` just so the user can bubble the error further to log it for example.

 What are the benefits of type-erased errors?